 “They have more than 60 tribes in the country, and they don’t talk to each other very well,” she says.
 “So they couldn’t figure out their health care problems…Their main hospitals were in the big cities, but they didn’t know what was going on in the local area.
 He asked if while we were there, we would just see what we could.”

 “I thought, ‘You know, Lord, I came here to go work with kids, and now You’re asking me to do something medical and I really don’t want to.’
 But at the end it was really obvious that there were some significant issues in the country with regard to medicine.”

-With the government’s support and encouragement, a partnership of her local Presbyteries, Hoag Hospital and the local Kenyan government began opening and funding dispensaries, while also providing training to the people who would run them.
+With the government’s support and encouragement, a partnership with her local Presbyteries, Hoag Hospital, and the local Kenyan government began opening and funding dispensaries, while also providing training to the people who would run them.